Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

+Here, we study specific spin ladder models that are relevant to the description of transition metal oxides~\cite{Brzezicki2009compass}, with an emphasis on quantities that can be measured in experiment, such as the dynamical structure factor.
+The models under consideration may be mapped to free fermions coupled to emergent disorder provided by local $\mathbb{Z}_2$ conserved charges.
+In contrast to previous studies, we are primarily interested in the behaviour of operators or quantities that modify the emergent disorder realisation.
+Such sector-changing operators are unique to systems in which the disorder is emergent, and thus the phenomenology that we consider goes beyond that of systems where the disorder is quenched.
+Specifically, we explore the growth of entanglement and the dynamical response of these models by relating them to Loschmidt echoes in free-fermion systems~\cite{Smith2019}.
+These free-fermion methods give us access to much larger system sizes than are usual in the study of MBL.
+Our main result is that both the entanglement dynamics and the experimentally relevant response properties of these models follow the predictions for generic \emph{many-body} localisation: entanglement grows logarithmically in time~\cite{znidaric_many-body_2008, bardarson_unbounded_2012, vosk_dynamical_2014, serbyn_universal_2013, serbyn_local_2013, hno} and certain dynamical correlation functions decay with anomalous power laws~\cite{serbyn_interferometric_2014, serbyn_quench, jed_localquench, vpm, Gopalakrishnan15}.
+Given that the model is essentially noninteracting, this behaviour is surprising.
+Beyond being experimentally relevant in the study of strongly correlated materials~\cite{Brzezicki2009compass}, our models afford us a level of analytical understanding that allows us to elucidate why disorder-free \emph{single particle} localization due to emergent randomness can give rise to the same phenomenology as MBL.

-In the present work we discuss disorder-free MBL in two equivalent spin models defined on two-leg ladders, which are used to describe transition metal oxides~\cite{Brzezicki2009compass}.
-Namely, the square-lattice compass model~\cite{Dagotto1999Experiments, Brzezicki2009compass, Nussinov2015}, which can be seen as a version of the Kitaev honeycomb model; and the plaquette Ising model~\cite{johnston2020four}, which has recently been explored as a prototype model with ``fracton''-like excitations, i.e., excitations whose motion is confined to reduced dimensions~\cite{nandkishore2019fractons}.
+We focus our attention on the square lattice compass model~\cite{Dagotto1999Experiments,Brzezicki2009compass, Nussinov2015}, which may be viewed as a quasi-one-dimensional analogue of the Kitaev honeycomb model~\cite{Kitaev2006}.
+This model is dual to the plaquette Ising model~\cite{Vasiloiu2019,johnston2020four}, which has been explored as a prototypical model with ``fractonlike'' excitations, i.e., excitations whose motion is confined to reduced dimensions~\cite{nandkishore2019fractons}.
 The relation between fractons and disorder-free MBL also remains largely unexplored in the literature (but see Ref.~\cite{PhysRevB.95.155133}).
-We map the compass and plaquette models onto effective free-fermion models coupled to emergent disorder, and explore the growth of entanglement and the dynamical response of these models by relating them to Loschmidt echoes in free-fermion systems~\cite{Smith2019}.
-These free-fermion methods give us access to much larger system sizes than are usual in the study of MBL.
-Our main results are that both the entanglement dynamics and the response in these models follow the predictions for generic MBL: entanglement grows logarithmically in time~\cite{znidaric_many-body_2008, bardarson_unbounded_2012, vosk_dynamical_2014, serbyn_universal_2013, serbyn_local_2013, hno} and certain dynamical correlation functions decay with anomalous power laws~\cite{serbyn_interferometric_2014, serbyn_quench, jed_localquench, vpm, Gopalakrishnan15}.
-Beyond being experimentally relevant in the study of strongly correlated materials~\cite{Brzezicki2009compass}, our models afford us a level of analytical understanding that allows us to elucidate why disorder-free \emph{single particle} localization due to emergent randomness gives rise to the same phenomenology as MBL.